Artist’s Statement

 Artist’s Bio

-She is part of Split Collective which is a group of painters and sculptors who met through Turps Art School in 2024/25.
+She is part of Split Collective which is a group of painters and sculptors who met through Turps Banana Art School in 2024/25.

 Fiona holds a Bachelor of Arts Degree in Visual Art (Fine Art) and Art History from Middlesex University.